haroldo-ok/CVBasic-emscripten/README.md

 ## What is CVBasic?

-CVBasic is a lightweight BASIC interpreter, designed for educational and retro-computing purposes.
-This project aims to bring CVBasic to the web by compiling the codebase with Emscripten, allowing users to run CVBasic programs directly in the browser without plugins or installation.
+CVBasic is a lightweight BASIC compiler, designed for educational and retro-computing purposes.
+This project aims to bring CVBasic to the web by compiling the codebase with Emscripten, allowing users to compile CVBasic programs directly in the browser without plugins or installation.

 ## Features

-- Run CVBasic programs in your browser
+- Compile CVBasic programs in your browser
-- Cross-compilation to JavaScript/WebAssembly using Emscripten
+- Cross-compilation to Z80/6502
 - No installation needed—just open a web page

 ## Usage